-"Handler" is any person who has physical control, i.e., the charge, care, control, custody, or possession, or responsibility for the same, of an animal at any given time, being a legally responsible adult over the age of eighteen.
+"Handler" is any person who has physical control, for example, the charge, care, control, custody, or possession, or responsibility for the same, of an animal at any given time, being a legally responsible adult over the age of eighteen.
 Any handler may not transfer responsibility to a minor under the age of eighteen and such handler retains responsibility and liability.
 At all other times, the "owner" shall be presumed to be the "handler."

+"Harboring" is either:

-"Harboring" means either (1) feeding and sheltering an animal for twenty-four consecutive hours or more or (2) feeding an animal for two or more consecutive days, excluding free-roaming cats with no discernable identification.
+- A. Feeding and sheltering an animal for twenty-four consecutive hours or more; or - B. Feeding an animal for two or more consecutive days, excluding free-roaming cats with no discernable identification.

-"Holding facility" means any commercial pet shop, kennel, cattery, animal grooming parlor, riding school, stable, zoological park, animal shelter, veterinary hospital, or any other such facility used for holding animals.
+"Holding facility" means any commercial pet shop, kennel, cattery, animal grooming parlor, riding school, stable, animal shelter, veterinary hospital, or any other such facility used for holding animals.